Arts Service Day

 Meeting time and location: 8:15 a.m., in front of Bel Air Hall

-Led by staff from Montgomery County Parks, students will work in designated teams to assist staff with removal of non-native invasive plants and/or clean up and maintenance of the numerous bike trails within the park.
+Led by staff from Montgomery County Parks and Weed Warrior volunteers, students will work in designated teams to assist staff with the removal of non-native invasive plants and/or clean-up and maintenance of the numerous bike trails within the park.
 Upon arrival, additional information will be provided by one of the park community coordinators.

 Additional items to wear/bring:

-- Wear lightweight, comfortable clothing you don't mind getting dirty (it is recommended you wear long pants that cover the ankles (no shorts or cropped leggings), long sleeves, and tall socks)
+- Wear lightweight, comfortable clothing you don't mind getting dirty (it is recommended you wear long pants that cover the ankles to avoid mosquitoes, ticks and poison ivy (no shorts or cropped leggings), long sleeves, and tall socks)

 - Wear sturdy, closed-toed shoes